Hydrodynamic theory of wetting by active particles: Background -- equilibrium wetting

+This section reviews the \textit{equilibrium} theory of wetting, to provide context to our work and points of comparison.
+We focus mainly on results derived from the Cahn theory of wetting \cite{Cahn1977}, as this (mean-field, noise-free) model is most analogous to our exact hydrodynamic description.

-Wetting describes the equilibrium behaviour of a fluid with coexisting liquid and vapour phases when it comes into contact with an attractive solid wall~\cite{Evans_DFT_wetting, Cahn1977, DeGennes, dietrich1988wetting, bonn2009wetting}.
+Wetting describes the equilibrium behaviour of a fluid with coexisting liquid and vapour phases when it comes into contact with an attractive solid wall~\cite{Evans2019, Cahn1977, DeGennes1985, Dietrich1988, Bonn2009}.
 The liquid typically forms droplets on the wall, characterised by a contact angle $\theta_w$ (see Figure \ref{fig:wetting_schematic}(a)).
-This contact angle can be calculated from the interfacial tensions between the liquid, vapour, and solid phases, and is given by Young's equation \cite{DeGennes}
+This contact angle can be calculated from the interfacial tensions between the liquid, vapour, and solid phases, and is given by Young's equation \cite{DeGennes1985}

 where $\gamma_{lv}$, $\gamma_{sv}$, and $\gamma_{sl}$ denote the liquid–vapour, solid–vapour, and solid–liquid interfacial tensions respectively.
-Young’s equation can be derived either mechanically, by considering the balance of forces at the contact line \cite{DeGennes}, or statistically, via the variational minimisation of a free energy \cite{degennes2003capillarity}.
+Young’s equation can be derived either mechanically, by considering the balance of forces at the contact line \cite{DeGennes1985}, or using statistical physics, via the variational minimisation of a free energy \cite{DeGennes2003}.
 These perspectives are equivalent because the system is at equilibrium.

 When $\theta_w \in (0, \pi)$, the liquid forms a droplet on the wall; this is called partial wetting.
 A wetting transition occurs when the contact angle $\theta_w$ vanishes, and the liquid spreads across the wall to form a macroscopic film; this state with $\theta_w=0$ is called full wetting.
-A drying transition occurs as $\theta_w$ approaches $\pi$ and the droplet pinches off from the wall.
+A drying transition occurs as $\theta_w$ approaches $\pi$ and the droplet detaches from the wall.